cschladetsch/KAI/Source/Library/Language/Pi/Readme.md

-if	# evaluate TOS. if true, execute 2nd element: "foo" true if => "foo" ifelse	# evaluate TOS. if true, execute 2nd element, else 3rd: "foo" "bar" false iflse => "bar" !=	# return true of top two elements are equivalent freeze	# convert an object into a binary packet thaw	# inverse of thaw self	# push current top of context stack onto data stack contents	# push contents of object on top of stack, including all properties, methods and dict entries dropn	# drop N elemenets from data stack: 1 2 3 4 2 dropn => 1 2
->data   # move top of context stack to data stack
->context    # move top of data stack to context stack
+if	# evaluate TOS. if true, execute 2nd element: "foo" true if => "foo" ifelse	# evaluate TOS. if true, execute 2nd element, else 3rd: "foo" "bar" false iflse => "bar" !=	# return true of top two elements are equivalent freeze	# convert an arbirary compound object (even an Executor itself!) into a binary blob thaw	# inverse of freeze self	# push current top of context stack onto data stack contents	# push contents of object on top of stack, including all properties, methods and dict entries dropn	# drop N elemenets from data stack: 1 2 3 4 2 dropn => 1 2 todata   # move top of context stack to data stack tocontext    # move top of data stack to context stack
 ```

 For more information you can read the [Executor](/Source/Library/Executor/Source/Executor.cpp) code, and the unit tests.

 ## Literals
 Integers are a sequence of numeric characters: `1`, `20`, `12313`.

 Floats are `243.1575` etc. Exponentials are not currently supported.